4teamwork/ftw.simplelayout/README.rst

 Modify the Simplelayout configuration
 -------------------------------------

-The simplelayout JS lib can modified by `data-sl-settings` on the simplelayout container.
+The simplelayout JS lib can be modified by  the `data-sl-settings` on the simplelayout container.
 Currently supported settings:

 - layouts
 - canChangeLayouts